DrThodt2021/plasma6-applet-server-status/README.md

 # Server Status Plasmoid

 ## About
-Applet for KDE Plasma 5 showing a status of the servers defined by user.
+This ist a WIP for KDE Plasma 6 showing a status of the servers defined by user.

-Written by Maciej Gierej - http://makg.eu
+Original written by Maciej Gierej - http://makg.eu Rework by Dr.Thodt

 ## Installation
 ```